 True IGMP-Compliant Multicasting in the Cloud for Financial Services

-Multicast is required for financial services because when it comes to dependencies like trading, pricing, and exchange-type systems, because their multicast endpoints need to get data simultaneously.
+Multicast is required for financial services when it comes to dependencies like trading, pricing, and exchange-type systems, because their multicast endpoints need to get data simultaneously.

 The phrase “multicasting in the cloud,” however, will likely get a side-eye from a wary financial services developer.
 That’s because products that purport to offer “multicast” are really offering simulated multicast solutions, which don't have the performance to support these financial services applications.

 Financial service workloads, however, have hundreds of different processing end points that need the data at the same time.
-Each one of those end points might also be a producer of data, however, requiring the need for hundreds of processes pushing multicast data out to all the others as, as well as consuming it.
+Each one of those end points might also be a producer of data, however, requiring the need for hundreds of processes pushing multicast data out to all the others as well as consuming it.
 This level of complexity typically isn’t supported by a simulated multicast solution.

 swXtch.io has built a generalized application in cloudSwXtch, analogous to physical networks that scale with high performance, offering true, IGMP-compliant multicast.